metrorailings/OwlBlog/content/posts/week-7-insights.md

 Zac Taylor equating short passes to runs is laughable.
 Hopefully, the Bengals have the good sense to fire him at the end of the season.

 Cleveland being hit with quite a few penalties in the first quarter, indicating a lack of discipline.

+Joe Woods throwing all sorts of blitzes at Cincinnati and the Bengals are failing to adequately pick them up.